 Pedigree and purebred bulldogs are often sought out because of their distinctive features.
 But, before you rush out to buy the bulldog puppy you find so adorable (or even a pair of bulldog puppies!) do your homework.

 The very same features that make a pedigree bulldog puppy appear adorable to you could lead to some serious health problems for the puppy.
-In many cases, their physical features have been selectively bred to become so exaggerated that they cause pain and suffering and can prevent the dogs from behaving normally.
+In many cases, their physical features have been selectively bred to become so exaggerated (PDF 76KB) that they cause pain and suffering and can prevent the dogs from behaving normally.

-Don’t be afraid to ask the bulldog puppy breeder questions.
+Don’t be afraid to ask the bulldog puppy breeder questions (PDF 1.16MB).
 Find out as much about the bulldog puppies’ health and history as possible.

 Use the RSPCA/AWF Puppy contract to ensure that your getting a healthy, happy puppy, from healthy, happy parents.
 You also might want to consider insuring your new bulldog puppy to help with those unexpected costs.